lch99310/chunghao_lee/content/posts/2025-10-07_Beyond the Divide: The Two Sides of the Same Coin 🔄/index.md

 +++
 date = '2025-10-01T00:00:00+08:00'
-title = 'Beyond the Divide: The Two Sides of the Same Coin �'
+title = 'Beyond the Divide: The Two Sides of the Same Coin'
 +++

-# Beyond the Divide: The Two Sides of the Same Coin 🔄

 *I’ve had the privilege of working as both an engineer and a product manager—and I’m often asked: “Aren’t those roles totally different?”
 My answer might surprise you: they’re not opposites.
 They’re complementary lenses on the same mission.*